About Aryeh Kaufman

 Aryeh focuses his practice on cross-border investigations, financial crime and complex commercial disputes.

-Aryeh has substantial experience counseling financial institutions, corporations and individuals through government and internal investigations involving allegations of bribery, fraud, market manipulation, tax offenses, money laundering and economic sanctions and export control violations.
-He has deep experience advising clients on financial crime risks and compliance, including in the context of cross-border transactions, and he has represented clients in a broad array of contexts, including before federal and state regulators, in mediation and in federal and state court.
+Aryeh represents financial institutions, corporations and individuals in cross-border investigations involving allegations of bribery, fraud, tax offenses, money laundering, terrorist financing, and economic sanctions and trade violations.
+He has deep experience advising clients on financial crime risks and compliance, including in connection with cross-border transactions, and he has represented clients in a broad array of contexts, including before the US Department of Justice (DOJ), the Securities and Exchange Commission (SEC), state regulators, in mediation and in federal and state court.

-Aryeh has significant experience representing disadvantaged individuals on a pro bono basis and serves as co-director of the US Pro Bono Committee.
+Aryeh also has significant experience representing disadvantaged individuals on a pro bono basis and serves as co-director of the US Pro Bono Committee.

-Advising private equity and investment firms on compliance with sanctions, export controls, anti-bribery and anti-money laundering rules in connection with acquisitions and investments, including developing and rolling out compliance programs and disclosing breaches to government regulators.
+- Advising private equity and investment firms on compliance with sanctions, export controls, anti-bribery and anti-money laundering rules in connection with acquisitions and investments, including developing and implementing compliance programs and disclosing breaches to government regulators.

 - Representing a global financial institution in connection with alleged manipulation of currency markets, including regulatory inquiries from around the world including the DOJ, the Commodity Futures Trading Commission, global banking regulators, the UK Financial Conduct Authority and the New York Department of Financial Services.

 - Advising Goldman Sachs on sanctions and financial crime compliance in connection with its acquisition of NN Investment Partners.

 - Representing a global investment bank in multiple disputes over the sale of complex structured products to institutional investors who claim they were misled regarding the nature of the products.

 - Advising major telecommunications companies and mobile network operators on the impact of US export controls restrictions and technology controls on global operations.

 - JD, Harvard Law School.